ericrommel/hostfully-cypress/docs/test-plan.md

 Add a new computer successfully:

 - Verify that a new computer can be added with valid input data.
+- Validate that the alert message confirming the addition is displayed.
-- Validate that the newly added computer appears in the database.
+- Check if the computer is saved in the database.

 ### Scenario 2